 - Do they have a good reputation?
 You might answer this question by researching who they’ve worked with, understanding their sources and asking around to see which 3rd-party business others work with.

-Without a doubt, data has been the power source for the internet economy over the last 20 years.
-Marketers have been dependent on data collection in order to monetize from advertising.
-Consumers online get access to content in exchange for their data, collected via cookies, which collect everything from the user's device, location, searching habits and more.
+Without a doubt, data has been the power source for the internet economy over the last 20 years, with marketers being dependent on it to inform their strategy and monetize from advertising.
 However, as data protection and privacy becomes increasingly important, this model is at risk and publishers are being forced to find alternatives.

 So, now you know what data is and that first party data should be a priority for you to collect, but how do you go about doing this?